Leadership

 Interphase:

-G1 Phase (Gap 1): The cell grows and carries out its normal functions.
+G1 Phase (Gap 1): The cell expands and continues its normal operations.
 It prepares for DNA replication by synthesizing proteins and accumulating energy.

 S Phase (Synthesis): DNA replication occurs, resulting in the duplication of the cell's genetic material.
 Each chromosome forms a sister chromatid, connected at the centromere.